seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/introduction.md

 (Dhamma Publications Trust) setup for the purpose in the Department of the Public Trustee, Sri Lanka.
 The series is scheduled to comprise 11 volumes, of which so far 9 have come out.
-The entire series is for free distribution as *Dhamma dāna* -- 'the gift of truth that excels all other gifts'.
-The sister series to come out in English will comprise 7 volumes of 5 sermons each, which will likewise be strictly for free distribution since *Dhamma* is price-less.
+The entire series is for free distribution as *Dhamma dāna* – 'the gift of truth that excels all other gifts'.
+The sister series to come out in English will comprise 7 volumes of 5 sermons each, which will likewise be strictly for free distribution since Dhamma is price-less.

-In these sermons I have attempted to trace the original meaning and significance of the Pali term *Nibbāna* (Skt. *Nirvāna*) based on the evidence from the discourses of the Pali Canon.
-This led to a detailed analysis and a re-appraisal of some of the most controversial *suttas* on *Nibbāna* often quoted by scholars in support of their interpretations.
+In these sermons I have attempted to trace the original meaning and significance of the Pali term Nibbāna (Skt. *Nirvāna*) based on the evidence from the discourses of the Pali Canon.
+This led to a detailed analysis and a re-appraisal of some of the most controversial *suttas* on Nibbāna often quoted by scholars in support of their interpretations.
 The findings, however, were not presented as a dry scholastic exposition of mere academic interest.
 Since the sermons were addressed to a meditative audience keen on *realizing Nibbāna*, edifying